 What do you do if you see a decrease in Microsoft engagement metrics?

 - Apply to Return Path's Certification Whitelist.
-If accepted, you'll receive preferential treatment at Microsoft and be evaluated for acceptance into Microsoft's Trusted Sender program.
+If accepted, you'll receive preferential treatment at Microsoft.

 - Monitor your performance in Inbox Monitor and Reputation Monitor to see if there are other factors related to deliverability that could be impacting engagement.
 Microsoft uses numerous data points in their filtering decisions and a decrease in engagement may be due to other factors.